saifulislam88/kubernetes/Kubernetes Principle & Concept.md

    **1.Local Deployment (Own Computer/Laptop)**

-   If you're new to web development, you've likely used a local server, such as 'localhost' or '127.0.0.1', to view your website or handle requests like GET HTTP.
+   If you're new to web development, you've likely used a local server, such as **'localhost' or '127.0.0.1'**, to view your website or handle requests like GET HTTP.
    In simple terms, you've worked on your own computer.
-   Setting up your app locally means you can view it on your own computer using a web address like http://localhost:3000/.
+   Setting up your app locally means you can view it on your own computer using a web address like **http://localhost:3000/**.
    Your app's files are only on your computer.
 Nobody else can see them.

+  **2.On-prem (VM or Phisycal Server)**

+  When you use on-prem (short for on-premises), you're putting your application on a physical server.
+  This means people from outside your company can access your app.
+But if lots of people try to use it at once, your server might struggle.
+  To handle more users, you might need to add extra servers.
+This is called "horizontal scaling."
+  Or you might need to upgrade your server's power, like adding more memory.
+That's called "vertical scaling."

+  **3.Cloud Deployment**

+  In the last two scenarios, when you needed to handle more requests, you had to manually increase your server's capacity or add more servers.
+However, there's a simpler option called cloud deployment.
+  With cloud deployment, you place your application on servers owned by another company, such as Amazon Web Services (AWS).
+These companies handle tasks like making your servers bigger or adding more if necessary.
+Similar to using your own servers, your application is accessible to anyone, not just individuals within your organization.

+  Companies like AWS are commonly referred to as "public cloud vendors."
+Think of it as renting an apartment in a large building.
+You have your own space, but there are other tenants sharing the
+  building with you, each with their own separate apartments.
+In addition to public cloud offerings, these vendors also provide private servers known as VPCs (virtual private clouds).
+Within a VPC, certain resources are reserved exclusively for your use, ensuring they remain readily available whenever you require them.
+Therefore, you have two primary deployment options: public cloud deployments and private cloud deployments.
+With this understanding of deployment methods, let's now explore Kubernetes.

 ## Kubernetes Definition